mrmxf/opentsg-node/README.md

 To log the error from opent tpg use the log flag e.g.

 ```
-./opentpg-node --c filename.json -log stdout
+./opentsg-node --c filename.json -log stdout
 ```

 The available log options are:
 - stdout - print the errors to stdout
 - stderr - print the errors to stderr
-- file - the errors are saved in a opentpg_date.log file
+- file - the errors are saved in a opentsg_date.log file
 - file:path/to/logfile.log - generate a custom name and path for the log file

 if no option is provided then no errors are output, apart from fatal errors.